esscorp/eslint/README.md

 ## Atom Configuration

 *NOTE: This is optional.
-Also, it will only check backend errors.*
+Also, it will not lint frontend files correctly.*

 1. Open `Settings`.